openapi-processor/openapi-processor-spring/README.md

     @GetMapping(path = "/array-string", produces = {"application/json"})
     ResponseEntity<String[]> getArrayString();

+#### java type mapping

+By default the OpenAPI `array` is mapped to a simple java array.
+It is possible to change that default mapping for example to `java.util.Collection` by adding a type mapping to the generator options.

+Given the api:

+    /array-collection:
+    get:
+      responses:
+        '200':
+          content:
+            application/vnd.collection:
+              schema:
+                type: array
+                items:
+                  type: string
+          description: none

+and adding `array` to the `typeMappings` property of the generatr options object like this (example in groovy notation):

+    typeMappings = [
+        'array': 'java.util.Collection'
+    ]

+the generated code will change to:

+    @GetMapping(path = "/array-collection", produces = {"application/json"})
+    ResponseEntity<Collection<String>> getArrayCollection();

+using the `array`s `items` type as the generic parameter.

+The generatr needs to know the given type to generate proper java code so we can't simply add a random collection type.
+The generatr does currently recognize the following types:

+- `java.util.Collection`

 #### `x-java-type`

+> no longer supported
+>
+> an `x-java-type` extension looks like a simple solution to help the generatr create the expected
+> code.
+But has a significant drawback.
+It has to be part of the api description.
+As an api provider
+> I don't care which technology is used to access my api.
+So I don't want to add any technology specific
+> details in the api description.

 The generatr does support an [OpenAPI extension][openapi-spec-exts] for array schemas.
 By adding the `x-java-type` extension to the array schema it is possible to override the default: